 The problem with being shamed is that it damages your psyche deeply, and the effects go on long past the point where they may have been useful.
 To release yourself from the internal control of shame, you need the support of other people.
 You simply can't do this alone, because shame is all about fear of other people discovering the truth about you and so they are essential to the healing process.

 Find yourself a supportive group of men that you can trust, and start telling them about the things you feel ashamed of.
 Sex is a ripe area of shame from your mother, as is masturbation, addiction to drugs/alcohol/pornography, relationships, affairs and any kind of failure or mistake you may make in life.
 Join a mens group that focuses on expressing feelings.
 Confess the things you're most ashamed of, and hear other men do the same, in a supportive environment where you get unconditional love instead of judgement.
-Sharing your story heals your shame and helps you break free, so I encourage you to post about your experience of your controlling mother in this forum thread.
+Sharing your story heals your shame and helps you break free, so I encourage you to talk about your experience with a compassionate, understanding professional.

 See Step 13 in The Confident Man Program Guide for more on how to heal shame.